ErKatz/octoprint_multi_printer_instructions/README.md

 ```

 The container needs to have device mapped for it to be avaible internally.
-What is wrong with the example from the docker hub page /dev/ttyACM0:/dev/ttyACM0) ?
-Allocating the ACM0/ACM1/ACM2 is basically a musical chair game between available ports and connection order.
+Allocation of ACM0/ACM1/ACM2/... is basically a musical chair game between available ports and connection order.
 (This is not a big deal when you have a single host connected to one printer, that is alsmot guaranteed to be ACM0)

-The solution is to add udev mapping rules that would:
-1) unqieuly identify the decice you wish to control
+## unqieuly identify the decice you wish to control
 Run the follwoing command for each of the ACM0/.../ACMn devices
 ```
 udevadm info -a -p $(udevadm info -q path -n /dev/ttyACM0)